zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 Declaring the dependency should be done in 'requirements.txt' there.
 We'll make another shortcut for now.

-- While in the Python virtual environment of the Flask project, navigate to the directory with the 'tiny_package' repository.
+- While in the Python virtual environment of <u>the Flask project</u>, navigate to the directory with the 'tiny_package' repository.

-- Make sure you __do not__ activate the Python virtual environment there but are still with the virtual environment from the Flask project.
+- Make sure you __do not__ activate the Python virtual environment there, but are still with the virtual environment from the Flask project.

-- ```pip install -e .``` This will install the 'tiny' package now in the current Python virtual environment used for the Flask project.
+- ```pip install -e .``` This shall install the 'tiny' package now in the current Python virtual environment used for the Flask project.

 In the Flask project, I've added the following "endpoint":